Crown Prince on Facebook Crown Prince on twitter Read Our Blog

 • Food and Agriculture Organization (FAO) works together with the United Nations system to support global sustainable development initiatives in order to secure responsible fisheries worldwide.

 Kipper Snacks (Clupea harengus harengus) are wild caught off the Eastern coast of Canada.
-(FAO zone 21) This species in this FAO zone is not MSC certified, but is currently in assessment.
-The fishing season is from June to October.
-Certification may be completed in October 2011.
-Monterey Bay Aquarium has listed this species as a Good Alternative.
-Blue Ocean Institute has ranked this species as Green.
+(FAO zone 21) This species is MSC Certified.
+Monterey Bay Aquarium has listed this species as Good and recommends purchasing from MSC certified fisheries.
+The Safina Center has ranked this species as Yellow.
+(Yellow indicates some problems exist with this species' status or catch methods, or information is insufficient for evaluating.)

 Skinless & Boneless Sardines (Clupea pilchardus or Sardina pilchardus walbaum) are wild caught off the coast of Morocco, in the Eastern Central Atlantic Ocean.
-(FAO zone 34) This species in this FAO zone is not MSC certified, but is in pre-assessment discussions with Moroccan government.
-Monterey Bay Aquarium has not assessed this species in this FAO zone yet due to budget limitations.
-Blue Ocean Institute has not ranked this species yet.
-However, Pacific and Indian Ocean catches using the same methods as those used for Crown Prince products cause minimal environmental damage, little by-catch and are rated Green.
+(FAO zone 34) This species in this FAO zone is not MSC certified and is not in assessment.
+Monterey Bay Aquarium has not assessed this species in this FAO zone due to budget limitations.
+The Safina Center has not yet ranked this species.
+However, Pacific Ocean catches using the same methods as those used for Crown Prince products cause minimal environmental damage, little by-catch and are rated Green.

 Clam Juice (Cardium edulis) is a product of managed clam beds in Holland.
-(FAO zone 27) This species in this FAO zone is not MSC certified and is not in assessment.
+(FAO zone 27) This species is MSC Certified.
 Monterey Bay Aquarium has listed this species as the Best Choice.
-Blue Ocean Institute has not ranked this species yet.
-However, Manila clams raised and harvested in the same manner as those used for Crown Prince products are rated Green.
+The Safina Center has not yet ranked this species.

 Oysters (Smoked or Boiled) (Ostrea 'Crassostrea' gigas) are harvested from managed beds in South Korean waters.
 (FAO zone 61) This species in this FAO zone is not MSC certified and is not in assessment.
 Monterey Bay Aquarium has listed this species as the Best Choice.
-Blue Ocean Institute has not ranked this species yet.
-However, similar species with similar harvest methods (farmed on ropes) as used for Crown Prince products are rated Green.
+The Safina Center has not yet ranked this species.

 Fancy White Crab Meat (Portunus pelagicus) is harvested from Thai waters.
 (FAO zones 57 and 71) This species in these FAO zones is not MSC certified and is not in assessment.
-Monterey Bay Aquarium has not assessed this species in this FAO zone yet due to budget limitations.
-Blue Ocean Institute has not ranked this species yet.
-However, similar species with similar harvest methods are rated Green.
+Monterey Bay Aquarium lists this species as one to avoid due to lack of regulations.
+However, Thailand is conducting a Fishery Improvement Project (FIP) to better protect and regulate the fishery.
+The Safina Center has ranked this species as Red.
+(In this case, red indicates lack of regulation of the many small fisheries harvesting this species of crab.)

-Albacore Tuna (Thunnus alalunga) are wild caught from the East Indian Ocean.
-(FAO zone 57) This species in this FAO zone is not MSC certified and is not in assessment.
-Monterey Bay Aquarium has listed this species as one to avoid.
-Blue Ocean Institute has ranked this species as Light Green.
+Albacore Tuna (Thunnus alalunga) are wild caught from within the 200 mile exclusive economic zone of New Zealand.
+(FAO zone 81) This species in this FAO zone is MSC Certified.
+Monterey Bay Aquarium has listed this species as a Good Alternative.
+The Safina Center has not yet ranked this species.
+However, North Pacific Ocean catches using the same methods as those used for Crown Prince products are rated Green.
 Learn more about tuna.

-Home | Product Lines | Locate Our Products | Customer Service | Recipes | Healthy Living | BPA | Sustainability | Privacy Policy
+Home | Product Lines | Locate Our Products | Customer Service | Recipes | Healthy Living | Sustainability | Privacy Policy

-Copyright © 2012 Crown Prince, Inc.
+Copyright © 2024 Crown Prince, Inc.

 Webmaster: sales@crownprince.com